apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Hongwei Zhai to join the PMC
+    content: Based on his continuous contributions, Hongwei Zhai (a.k.a [innerpeacez](https://github.com/innerpeacez)) has been invited to join the PMC.
+Welcome aboard.
+    time: Jan.
+3rd, 2020
   - header: SkyWalking 6.6.0 release
     content: Service Instance dependency detection is available.
 Support ElasticSearch 7 as a storage option.
 Reduce the register load.
     time: Dec.
 27th 2019